dills003/Behavioral-Cloning-Project3/writeup_template.md

 ![alt text][image2]

 With the center lane driving, the video also records impages from left and right cameras.
 I used these to fake a recovery, rather then driving off the road.
+Below are the three cameras all at the same time:

 ![alt text][image3]
 ![alt text][image4]